nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation.md

 In standard mode, it is possible to undeclare records that do not require full compliance with regulations like SEC-17A4.

 A record manager can allow undeclaring a record as an option in a retention rule.
-Provided that the retention rule allows for it and that a user has the **UnsetRetention** permission on the record, then this user can undeclare the record.
+Provided that the retention rule allows for it and that a user has the **UnsetRetention** permission on the record on top of the **Write** permission, then this user can undeclare the record.

-Undeclaring a record is traced in the audit for compliance purpose.
+Undeclaring a record is traced in the audit for compliance purpose, and triggers an event that can be leveraged to execute custom business logic.

 ### {{> anchor 'deletion-role'}} Special Role for Deleting a Record